 Hostile work environment discriminated against women and minorities

-In many ways, Uber is a textbook case for what can happen when an aggressive workplace culture ignores repeated complaints of harassment, discrimination and abusive behavior, and becomes, for some employees, a hostile work environment.
+In many ways, this is a textbook case for what can happen when an aggressive workplace culture ignores repeated complaints of harassment, discrimination and abusive behavior, and becomes, for some employees, a hostile work environment.

 A quick recap: